aghinis/mooc_cf_sa/README.md

   Should time be normalized between 0 and 1 within each course

 - **`tune_models`** *(optional, default=False)*
   Should the time-to-event and baseline recommender models be re-tuned.
-If true, the survival models are tuned using Bayesian hyperparameter optimization using the `hyperopt` package while the baseline recommender are tuned using the `skopt` package.
+If false, the values reported in the appendix of the table will be used for each dataset and method.
+If true, the survival models will be re-tuned using Bayesian hyperparameter optimization using the `hyperopt` package while the baseline recommender are tuned using the `skopt` package.

 ## Repository structure